roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 To run the basics tests for the arduino simply follow [this](https://www.arduino.cc/en/main/howto)

-To run the baics tests for the raspberry pi (python) follow [this](https://realpython.com/run-python-scripts/)
+To run the basics tests for the raspberry pi (python) follow [this](https://realpython.com/run-python-scripts/)

 <a name="usage"></a>
 ### Learning the Basics